Shared-Reality-Lab/Haptic-Illusions/README.md

 In this repository you will find all necessary 3D model files (.stl) and printing guidelines to fabricate your own set of 3D printed illusions and demonstrations.

-Antoine Weill--Duflos, Pascal E. Fortin, Jeremy R. Cooperstock Shared Reality Lab, McGill University
+Antoine Weill-Duflos, Pascal E. Fortin, Jeremy R. Cooperstock<br/>
+Shared Reality Lab, McGill University

 # 3D printing guidelines